isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag functions where no `return` expression could yield `nullptr`
+Flag functions where no `return` expression could yield `nullptr`.

 ### <a name="Rf-return-ref-ref"></a>F.45: Don't return a `T&&`

 ##### Reason

 It's asking to return a reference to a destroyed temporary object.
-A `&&` is a magnet for temporary objects.
+An `&&` is a magnet for temporary objects.

 ##### Example